xephonhq/xephon-b/README.md

 Q: How can I get involved?

-A: Thanks for your interest, but this project is still in very early stage (most development are still in private repository for various reasons), the best we can provide you for now is the [reading list](doc/reading.md) and [awesome list](https://github.com/xephonhq/awesome-time-series-database), which can provide you some insight on both usage and internals of time series databases.
+A: Thanks for your interest, but this project is not actively maintained, most of its code has been migrated to [Xephon-K](https://github.com/xephonhq/xephon-k) as its load tester.

 Q: Is this benchmark suite for time series database only?